 Ken Kantor is a prominent audio engineer.
-His career began in one of the most known and well established audio companies of the past - Acoustic Research.
+His career began in one of the most known and well established audio companies of the past – Acoustic Research.
 These days Kantor is very active in his own company ZT Amplifiers.
-He's not just an audio engineer, but also a big music enthusiast.
-The result of this symbiosis is what his work represents.
-We are proud to open our brand new series of interviews and articles dedicated to audio equipment with Mr. Kantor.
+He’s not just an audio engineer but also a big music enthusiast.

 As many of your readers have probably experienced, the emergence of psychedelic music in the mid-to-late 1960’s brought with it new demands on the performance of audio systems.
 In addition to the very wide frequency response and high dynamic sound levels demanded by newly evolving forms of rock music, psychedelic music, in particular, highlighted the issue of 3-Dimensional spatial reproduction.
 Of course, audiophiles had long been concerned with left-to-right stereo separation and soundstage, as well as with a general sense of reverberation.
 A wide spectrum of musicians in diverse genres, from Stockhausen to the Velvet Underground to the Beatles, were already exploiting stereo effects as compositional elements.
 And, now, innovative musicians were beginning to utilize all dimensions of direction and space as musical tools in whole new ways.
 Major bands such as Pink Floyd and Emerson, Lake and Palmer, to name only two, began utilizing so-called, “surround,” or, “quadraphonic,” techniques in their live concerts, and more and more listeners hoped to experience these effects at home.